Khabib Allakhverdiev

-Khabib Mevlidinovich Allakhverdiev (Хабиб Мевлидинович Аллахвердиев; born 8 December 1982) is a Russian former professional boxer of Lezgin descent who competed from 2007 to 2015.
+Khabib Mevlidinovich Allakhverdiev (Хабиб Мевлидинович Аллахвердиев; born 8 December 1982) is a Russian former professional boxer who competed from 2007 to 2015.
 He held the WBA (Regular) and IBO super-lightweight titles from 2012 to 2014, and as an amateur won a bronze medal in the lightweight division at the 2005 World Championships.

 Amateur career

 Allakhverdiev won bronze at the 2005 World Amateur Boxing Championships in the lightweight division, losing to eventual winner Yordenis Ugás.

 Allakhverdiev had an amateur record of around 220 fights.

 Professional career

 He turned professional in 2007 and was promoted by Warriors Boxing and Top Rank.
 His biggest accomplishments came in 2012, when he first won the IBO junior welterweight title against Kaizer Mabuza, knocking him out in four rounds.
-The following year he defeated then-unbeaten Joan Guzmán to win the WBA super lightweight title.
+The following year he defeated then-unbeaten Joan Guzmán on a technical decision to win the vacant WBA super lightweight regular title.
 Allakhverdiev was supposed to make a defense with Breidis Prescott but he got injured and pulled out so Terence Crawford replaced him.
 One defense was made of both titles in 2013, when Allakhverdiev defeated Souleymane M'baye via late-rounds stoppage.
 In 2014, Allakhverdiev suffered his first professional loss in a closely contested bout against Jessie Vargas, which went the full twelve-round distance.
 In 2015, he lost by TKO to Adrien Broner, and has not fought since.